Garden Bruschetta is a summer staple when the tomatoes are perfectly ripe, basil is overflowing its pot, and appetizers are eaten on the patio!

 We wait all year, and finally it’s tomato season!
 Bruschetta is a classic favorite way to enjoy those garden tomatoes.
 A pinch of salt, garlic, basil and a drizzle of olive oil and balsamic vinegar makes those tomatoes come alive!
 They are bursting with fresh summer flavor and I’ve piled them on grilled bread spread with ricotta cheese for a little twist on the classic!
 The ricotta is optional, and topping the bruschetta with freshly grated Parmesan is delicious too!

-Bruschetta is a perfect summer appetizer, but it’s also a great dinner side dish Try it with grilled chicken or sausages and corn on the cob or other garden veggies like zucchini or green beans, and you have the perfect dinner.
+Bruschetta is a perfect summer appetizer, but it’s also a great lunch or dinner side dish Try it with grilled chicken or sausage links and corn on the cob.
+Have it with roasted salmon and other garden veggies like zucchini or green beans, and you have the perfect dinner.

 **Update** This is an old post and this is our old garden before we moved and built our bigger one.
 It’s always fun to look back to where you were so you can really see where you’ve come.

 More Favorite Summer Recipes!